An $S_4$ model inspired from self-complementary neutrino mixing: Introduction

 The self-complementarity relation (SC) of lepton mixing~\cite{Zhang:2012xu,Zheng:2011uz} is observed in 2012 in light of the relatively large value of $\theta_{13}$ measured by reactor neutrino experiments~\cite{An:2012eh,Ahn:2012nd}.
 It correlates the three lepton mixing angles in a simple way.
 Namely, the sum of the two relative small mixing angles are equal to the large one, and to $45^\circ$~\footnote{In ref~\cite{Zhang:2012xu}, this is the self-complementarity relation of the first kind.
 There are two other kinds of self-complementarity relations, which are the sum of the two smaller angles equal to the third angle, or to $45^\circ$. }.
 There are several phenomenological investigations related to this relation~\cite{Zhang:2012xu,Zhang:2012pv,Qu:2013aca,Ke:2014hxa}, but a model realization of this relation is still missing.
 The current work presents as a primary trial in this situation.
 By ``primary" we intentionally keep the model ``small" by leaving the extension to quark sector, to supersymmetry and/or GUTs to further studies.

 In this work, we firstly construct a self-complementary mixing pattern from the self-complementarity relation and $\delta_{\rm CP}=-\frac{\pi}{2}$.
-Then we build a neutrino mass model with $S_4$ flavour symmetry dictates the mass matrix structure given by the self-complementary mixing.
+Then we build a neutrino mass model with $S_4$ flavour symmetry, whose breaking renders the mass matrix structure given by the self-complementary mixing.
 We perform a numerical study on the model's parameter space and discuss the model's predictions for neutrino masses and mixing in the end.

 This paper is organized as follows.
 In Section~\ref{sec:sc}, we introduce the self-complementary mixing, and give the structure of the Majorana neutrino mass matrix dictated by the self-complementary mixing.
-The explicit model building is in Section~\ref{sec:model}, where the mass matrix structure is reproduced.
-Then we perform a numerical analysis in Section~\ref{sec:ph} for the phenomenology of the model, and in Section~\ref{sec:sum} we make the summary and give the conclusion.
+The explicit model building is in Section~\ref{sec:model}.
+Then we perform a numerical analysis in Section~\ref{sec:ph} for the phenomenology of the model.
+In Section~\ref{sec:sum} we make the summary and give the conclusion.